-If you are determined to learn web design on your own, you are at the right place.
+If you are determined to learn web design on your own, you are in the right place.

 It is true that web design can be quite complex and daunting, but with developments in technology and internet penetration, it has grown to epic proportions.
 It is not surprising that becoming a web designer has become a popular trend in the present generation.